build-on-aws/bedrock-agents-streamlit/README.md

 ![Running App ](Streamlit_App/images/running_app.png)

 Optionally, you can review the trace events in the left toggle of the screen.
+This data will include the rational tracing, invocation input tracing, and observation tracing.

 ![Trace events ](Streamlit_App/images/trace_events.png)